Workers' Compensation Insurance

 Texas doesn't require most private employers to have workers' compensation insurance.
 Private employers who contract with the government are required to provide workers' compensation coverage for each employee working on the public project.
 Some clients may also require their contractors to have workers' compensation insurance.

 - file an annual notice with TDI-DWC,

 - display notices of non-coverage in the personnel office and throughout the workplace

 - give a written statement of non-coverage to each new employee.

 - the negligence of fellow employees caused the injury

-- the injured worker knew about the danger and voluntarily accepted it.
+- the injured employee knew about the danger and voluntarily accepted it.

 Providing Workers’ Compensation

 If employers choose to provide workers' compensation, they must do so in one of the following ways:

 - be certified by TDI to self-insure workers' compensation claims

 - join a self-insurance group that has received a certificate of approval from TDI.

 Political subdivisions may self-insure, buy coverage from insurance companies, or enter into inter-local agreements with other political subdivisions that self-insure.
 Emergency service organizations and political subdivisions may cover volunteers – such as volunteer firefighters, police officers, and emergency medical personnel – with a special endorsement on the policy.

-Most insurance companies won’t sell a policy unless you have at least one part-time employee or expect to have an uninsured contractor work for you while the policy is in effect.
-Some companies may write a policy to cover executive officers of a corporation that has no other employees.
+Most insurance companies won’t sell a policy unless the employer has at least one part-time employee or expects to have an uninsured contractor work for them while the policy is in effect.
+Some insurance companies may write a policy to cover executive officers of a corporation that has no other employees.